• Skip to main content

 Grilled Split Italian Sausages with Giardiniera are a seriously delicious variation for your next grill out!
 Sweet Italian sausage links are simmered and then split in half lengthwise, exposing the natural fats to caramelize when they hit the grill.
 All that extra surface area is charred to perfection and then topped with a simple jarred mild giardiniera.

-Print Recipe Pin Recipe
+Print Pin Rate

-Course Dinner
+Course: Dinner

-Cuisine American, Italian
+Cuisine: American, Italian

-Servings 4
+Servings: 4

 Ingredients

-• 4 mild or sweet Italian Sausage links
+• 4 Italian sausage links mild or sweet

 • 4 hoagie style or brat buns

-• grainy dijon mustard for serving (optional)
+• 4 teaspoons whole grain dijon mustard for serving (optional)

 Instructions